Genivia/ugrep/README.md

     ugrep -rl '' mydir

-To recursively list all `Makefile` matching the text `CPP`:
+To recursively list all Makefiles matching the text `CPP`:

-    ugrep -l -gMakefile 'CPP'
+    ugrep -l -tmake 'CPP'

 To recursively list all `Makefile.*` matching `bin_PROGRAMS`: